ropensci/pixelclasser/README.md

 ## Installation

-You can install the development version from GitHub using `remotes` or `devtools`
+You can install the last version from the rOpenSci repository in GitHub using packages `remotes` or `devtools`, which install `remotes`

 ``` r
 remotes::install_github("ropensci/pixelclasser", build_vignettes = TRUE)